Governance Statement

 In terms of membership:

-• The Quality and Audit Committee must have at least three members appointed by the Board of Governors.
+• The Quality, Compliance, and Audit Committee must have at least three members appointed by the Board of Governors.

 • One member must be an independent governor.
 Other members can be staff, students, or external members, with a priority for student representation.